apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 # Prepare Regular Provider packages (RC)

+## Increasing version number

+First thing that release manager has to do is to change version of the provider to a target version.
+Each provider has a `provider.yaml` file that, among others, stores information about provider versions.
+When you attempt to release a provider you should update that information based on the changes for the provider, and it's `CHANGELOG.rst`.
+It might be that `CHANGELOG.rst` already contains the right target version.
+This will be especially true if some changes in the provider add new features (then minor version is increased) or when the changes introduce backwards-incompatible, breaking change in the provider (then major version is incremented).
+Committers, when approving and merging changes to the providers, should pay attention that the `CHANGELOG.rst` is updated whenever anything other than bugfix is added.

+If there are no new features or breaking changes, the release manager should simply increase the patch-level version for the provider.

+The new version should be first on the list.

 ## Generate release notes

-Prepare release notes for all the packages you plan to release.
+Each of the provider packages contains Release notes in the form of the `CHANGELOG.rst` file that is automatically generated from history of the changes and code of the provider.
+They are stored in the documentation directory.
+The `README.md` file generated during package preparation is not stored anywhere in the repository - it contains however link to the Changelog generated.

 When the provider package version has not been updated since the latest version, the release notes are not generated.
 Release notes are only generated, when the latest version of the package does not yet have a corresponding TAG.

 The tags for providers is of the form ``providers-<PROVIDER_ID>/<VERSION>`` for example ``providers-amazon/1.0.0``.
 During releasing, the RC1/RC2 tags are created (for example ``providers-amazon/1.0.0rc1``).

 Details about maintaining the SEMVER version are going to be discussed and implemented in [the related issue](https://github.com/apache/airflow/issues/11425)

 ```shell script
 breeze prepare-provider-documentation [packages]